RanchoGoose/MorphoSeg/README.md

-# TransUNet
+# Cellseg_UoS
-This repo holds code for [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf)
+This repo holds code for stem cell segmentation.
+The codes are built based on the original TransUNet repo: [TransUNet](https://github.com/Beckschen/TransUNet).

-## 📰 News

-- [10/15/2023] 🔥 3D version of TransUNet is out!
-Our 3D TransUNet surpasses nn-UNet with 88.11% Dice score on the BTCV dataset and outperforms the top-1 solution in the BraTs 2021 challenge.
-Please take a look at the [code](https://github.com/Beckschen/3D-TransUNet/tree/main) and [paper](https://arxiv.org/abs/2310.07781).

 ## Usage